rmaxdean/MyArtifact/README.md

 ==========
 MyArtifact provides a semi-programmable interface to assist archaeologists in labwork related to recording information about cultural remains.
 The interface is built, and there is a form to help you structure data entry.
 Then you can enter data with the logic pre-defined.

+Install:
+If you are not too familiar with MS Access, know that you just need the .accdb file.

 Support:
 Create an issue here in this repo.